 Hen's egg allergy

 The egg is one of the most common food allergens.
 Allergy to egg affects about 2% of young children, but is rare in adults.
+In up to 60-70% of affected children, there is a tolerance to well cooked egg as may be found in cakes, muffins, and cookies.
+Your doctor may discuss this with you.

 How does one avoid eggs?

 As for most other food allergies, treatment always begins with avoidance.
 In addition to informing those around you and taking precautions to avoid contamination, you must attentively read all food labels, since the egg protein can be found in many different foods.
 Other names can be used to designate egg: albumin, globulin, livetin, meringue, ovalbumin, ovoglobulin, ovomucin, vitellin, etc. (see the site of the Canadian Food Inspection Agency for a more exhaustive list).
+In Canada, a law mandates that the term "egg" be clearly labelled in the list of ingredients.

 What is the evolution of an allergy to egg?